Model Context Protocol (MCP): The Behind-The-Scenes Tech Shaping the Future of Marketing

 The Model Context Protocol (MCP) standardizes how AI applications connect to external data sources.

-Sure, some platforms already offer native integrations—SEMrush, for example, has a built-in connection to LinkedIn for company page analytics.
+Sure, some platforms already offer native integrations.
+SEMrush, for example, has a built-in connection to LinkedIn for company page analytics.
 But even pre-built integrations often come with friction: custom fields, API key setups, authentication headaches, and compatibility issues across versions.
-More often than not, you're still burning time on configuration and upkeep.
+Using them still burns time on configuration and upkeep.

 MCP offers a smarter alternative.